 If you do exercise outside during cold weather, wear a scarf over your mouth and nose.
 Some people also use a special device or mask to exercise outdoors when it is very cold.

-Recommended sports and activities
+Suggested sports and activities

 Any activity can cause asthma symptoms.
 Sports and activities with short bursts of being active are often better for people with asthma.
 Some sports may be less likely to trigger symptoms.
-Swimming is one of them.
+Swimming is 1 of them.
 The warm, humid environment, the use of upper body muscles, and the body position while swimming may be good for people with asthma (exercise-induced or not).
 One warning—the chemicals used to treat swimming pools are a problem for some people.
-Other recommended activities and sports include:
+Other suggested activities and sports include:

 Sports that may increase the chance of symptoms include: